Weekly Market Review – May 14, 2022

 The Week Ahead

-Consumer credit and consumption, core inflation, and GDP growth are included among the important economic data to be released in the coming week.
+The PMI index and building permits as well as jobless claims are among the economic data that will be released in the coming week.

 Key Topics to Watch